jnozzi/cocoadev.com/SiteContent/General/CurrentDirectoryPathChanged.markdown

 I have an app that writes several temporary files upon launch, into a folder called Temp that it assumes to be in the same directory it's in.
-It checks for this folder during the writing of these files, a la <code>[[[[[NSFileManager]] defaultManager] currentDirectoryPath] stringByAppendingString:@"/Temp"]</code>.
+It checks for this folder during the writing of these files, a la     General/[[[NSFileManager defaultManager] currentDirectoryPath] stringByAppendingString:@"/Temp"].
 A new problem has suddenly appeared.
 Essentially, if I launch the app from Xcode, currentDirectoryPath returns the absolute path to the current directory.
 If I launch the app from the Finder, currentDirectoryPath is just returning /.
 This means that the app is checking for the Temp folder in the '/' directory, the top level of the HD.

 Anyone else have this?